Kenny Lawler: Seattle Seahawks

 On April 30, 2016, the Seattle Seahawks selected Lawler with a seventh round pick, 243rd overall in the 2016 NFL draft.
-On May 6, 2016, the Seahawks announced that they had signed Lawler to his rookie contract.
-On September 3, 2016, he was released by the Seahawks as part of final roster cuts and was signed to the practice squad.
-He signed a reserve/future contract with the Seahawks on January 16, 2017.
-On September 2, 2017, Lawler was waived by the Seahawks and was later signed to their practice squad.
-He was released by the team on September 13, 2017.
+On May 6, the Seahawks announced that they had signed Lawler to his rookie contract.
+On September 3, he was released by the Seahawks as a part of final roster cuts; he was subsequently re-signed to the team's practice squad.

+Lawler signed a reserve/future contract with the Seahawks on January 16, 2017.
+On September 2 Lawler was waived by the Seahawks and was later re-signed to their practice squad.
+Lawler was released by the team on September 13.

 BC Lions

 The BC Lions of the Canadian Football League (CFL) announced on May 9, 2018, they had signed Lawler to a contract, along with four other wide receivers.